Manar911/FYP_EDA/README.md

 It is not certified for real-world aviation operation.
 Final flight decisions must always remain with qualified aviation professionals.

-Author
-Manar Almosawi
+## Manar Almosawi

-BSc Software Engineering
+- BSc Software Engineering
-British University of Bahrain
+- British University of Bahrain
-University of Salford
+- University of Salford